National Alzheimer's Project Act

 The National Plan continues to be guided by three principles:

 Optimize Existing Resources, and Improve and Coordinate Ongoing Activities.
 The first step in developing the National Plan was to set up a federal interagency working group and conduct an inventory of all federal activities involving AD/ADRD.
 In creating the Plan, HHS and its partners sought to leverage these resources and activities, improve coordination, and reduce duplication of efforts to better meet the challenges of AD/ADRD.
-The activities included in the inventory comprise ongoing work and new opportunities created legislation and authority.
+The activities included in the inventory comprise ongoing work and new opportunities created by legislation and authority.
 The federal working group process continues to improve coordination and awareness throughout the Federal Government and set in motion commitments for further collaboration.
 Further, this process has allowed for identification of non-AD-specific programs and resources that may be leveraged to advance AD/ADRD care and prevention.

 Support Public-Private Partnerships.
 The scope of the problem of AD/ADRD is so great that partnerships with a multitude of public and private stakeholders are essential to making progress.
 The original National Plan began the partnership process by identifying areas of need and opportunity.
-The plan continues to rely on the Advisory Council in particular to identify key areas where public-private partnerships can improve outcomes.
+The Plan continues to rely on the Advisory Council in particular to identify key areas where public-private partnerships can improve outcomes.

 Transform the Way We Approach Alzheimer's Disease and Related Dementias.
 The National Plan recognizes that this undertaking will require continued, large-scale, coordinated efforts across the public and private sectors.
-With principles 1 and 2 above, as well as the ambitious vision that the Federal Government has committed to through this plan, HHS and its federal partners seek to take the first of many transformative actions that will be needed to address these diseases.
+With principles 1 and 2 above, as well as the ambitious vision that the Federal Government has committed to through this Plan, HHS and its federal partners seek to take the first of many transformative actions that will be needed to address these diseases.
 Through an ongoing dialogue with the Advisory Council, the Federal Government continues to identify the most promising areas for progress and marshal resources from both within and outside the government to act on these opportunities.

 Goals as Building Blocks for Transformation